SamiaTouileb/NERDz/README.md

 # The NArabizi treebank

-The NArabizi treebank was developped by Seddah et al. (2020).
+The NArabizi treebank was developed by Seddah et al. (2020).
 It contains manually annotated syntactic and morphological information,  and comprises around 1,500 sentences written in the Algerian dialect.
 These are mostly comments from newspapers' web forums (1,300 sentences from (Cotterell et al., 2014)),  in addition to 200 sentences from song lyrics.
 The sentences are annotated on five different levels, covering tokenization, morphology, identification of code-switching, syntax, and translation to French (Seddah et al., 2020).
 Touileb and Barnes (2021) have further extended the NArabizi treebank, by first cleaning the treebank for duplicates, correcting some of the French translations, and some of the code-switching labels.
-But most importantly, they manually transliterated each sentence into purely arabic script and code-switched scripts.
+But most importantly, they manually transliterated each sentence into purely Arabic script and code-switched scripts.
 The treebank therefore has three parallel writing forms for each token in a sentence.
-They have also anotated each sentence of the treebank for sentiment and topic (see Touileb and Barnes (2021) for more details).
+They have also annotated each sentence of the treebank for sentiment and topic (see Touileb and Barnes (2021) for more details).
 Due to the preprocessing, this version of the treebank (Touileb and Barnes, 2021) is a little bit smaller than the original treebank (Seddah et al., 2020).
 NERDz is built on top of this modified version.

 # The Named Entity annotations